Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach

-Images are further processed by Contrast-Limited Adaptive Histogram Equalization (CLAHE) \cite{[Zuiderveld94clahe]} to compensate variability in local illumination.
+Images are further processed by Contrast-Limited Adaptive Histogram Equalization (CLAHE) \cite{[Zuiderveld94clahe]} to compensate for variability in local illumination.

 We carry out verification experiments, with each eye considered a different user.
 We compare images both from the same device (\emph{same-sensor}) and from different devices (\emph{cross-sensor}).
 Genuine trials are obtained by comparing each image of an eye to the remaining images of the same eye, avoiding symmetric comparisons.
 Impostor trials are done by comparing the 1$^{st}$ image of an eye to the 2$^{nd}$ image of the remaining eyes.
 The experimental protocol is summarized in Table~\ref{tab:exp-protocol-vssiris}.
-The smaller size of VSSIRIS in comparison with the Cross-Eyed database results in the availability of less scores.
+The smaller size of VSSIRIS in comparison with the Cross-Eyed database results in the availability of fewer scores.
 Therefore, whenever a parameter needs training, 2-fold cross-validation \cite{[Jain00b]} is used, dividing the available number of users in two partitions.
 Otherwise, we report results employing the entire VSSIRIS database.